flenniken/statictea/docs/messages.md

     "Expected the callback\'s return type to be a bool, got: $1.", ## wCallbackReturnType "Expected 3 or 4 callback parameters, got $1.", ## wCallbackNumParams
-    "Expected the callback\'s first parameter to be an int, got $1.", ## wCallbackIntParam "Expected a variables.", ## wExpectedVariable
+    "Expected the callback\'s first parameter to be an int, got $1.", ## wCallbackIntParam "Expected a variable.", ## wExpectedVariable
-    "The listLoop state argument exists but the callback doesn\'t have a state parameter.", ## wMissingStateVar "Expected the callback\'s third parameter to be a list, got $1.", ## wCallbackListParam "The callback has a required state parameter but it is being not passed to it.", ## wStateRequired "Invalid return; use a bare return in a user function or use it in a bare if statement."]
+    "The listLoop state argument exists but the callback doesn\'t have a state parameter.", ## wMissingStateVar "Expected the callback\'s third parameter to be a list, got $1.", ## wCallbackListParam "The callback has a required state parameter but it is being not passed to it.", ## wStateRequired "Invalid return; use a bare return in a user function or use it in a bare if statement.", ## wReturnArgument "A variable starts with an ascii letter.", ## wVarStartsWithLetter "A variable contains ascii letters, digits, underscores and hypens.", ## wVarContainsChars "A variable name ends with an ascii letter or digit.", ## wVarEndsWith "A variable and dot name are limited to 64 characters."]
 ```

 # WarningData